 We’ve created an investment policy statement template you can use to document your strategy, but you can also customize your own IPS in a Word document.
 If you’re investing for multiple goals--retirement as well as college, for example--it will probably make sense to create a separate IPS for each goal.

-While an IPS isn't likely to contain as much personally identifying information as a master directory, it's still valuable to protect these documents.
-Note that our IPS template is designed for users with access to Adobe Acrobat, which enables password-protection for documents.
-If you are opening this template with Adobe Reader (rather than Acrobat), print the document and write in the fields provided.
-Then store the document in a safe location, such as a locked file drawer or safe deposit box.
-Alternatively, if you’d like to customize your document, set up a file with similar fields in Microsoft Excel or Microsoft Word.
-Both programs enable password protection for your document.
+While your IPS isn’t likely to contain as much personally identifying information as a master directory, it’s still valuable to protect these documents.
+Note that our IPS template is designed for users with access to Adobe Acrobat, which enables you to password-protect your document.
+If you are opening this template with Adobe Reader (rather than Acrobat), you’ll need to print out the document and write your answers in the fields provided.
+You’ll then need to store your document in a safe location, such as a locked file drawer or safe deposit box.
+Alternatively, if you’d like to customize your document to suit your parameters, you can set up a file with similar fields in Microsoft Excel or Microsoft Word.
+Both programs enable you to password-protect your document.

 No matter what format you use for your directory, be sure to follow these steps.

 Documenting your goals might seem straightforward, but there’s more to this section than meets the eye.
 If your goal is to fund retirement, for example, Goal Duration means forecasting your life expectancy (and that of your spouse, if you have one).
 Planning for a very long retirement is usually a good policy, but it doesn’t make sense for everyone; this article can help you get closer to an answer on time horizon.